jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 > When a resource is only tagged with `clonesquad:group-name`, it belongs to the Main fleet.
 When a resource is tagged **BOTH** with `clonesquad:group-name` **AND**
 `clonesquad:subfleet-name`, it belongs to the specified subfleet.

-These subfleet resources are managed in a On/Off manner through the dynamic configuration key named `subfleet.<subfleetname>.state` which can take one of these 3 values: [`stopped`, `undefined` (or ``), `running`].
+These subfleet resources are managed in a On/Off manner through the dynamic configuration key named `subfleet.{SubfleetName}.state` which can take one of these 3 values: [`stopped`, `undefined` (or ``), `running`].

 Ones can use the CloneSquad Scheduler to change this value to manage lifecycle of subfleets.